Imbruced/geo_pyspark/README.md

 ```

-Also Spark DataFrame with geometry type can be converted to list of shapely objects with <br> collect </br> method.
+Also Spark DataFrame with geometry type can be converted to list of shapely objects with <b> collect </b> method.

 ### Example usage for Shapely objects